-Assistance and technical support for writing is available at the writing center.
+Assistance and technical support for writing are available at the writing center.
 The center provides students with writing counseling, electronic resources, workshops geared toward writing and writing mentoring.
-The center will serve as an asset to all classes help students to prepare for their future careers.
+The center will serve as an asset to all classes by helping students to prepare for their future careers.